karmab/performance-operators-lab/docs/index.md

   vlan: 0
 ```

-We can check with `oc get network-attachment-definitions -n sriov-testing` that a new network-attachment-definition got created, which we can then use in our pod definition, as we would for other multus backends.
+A new network-attachment-definition got created, which we can then use in our pod definition, as we would for other multus backends.

 ```
 oc get network-attachment-definitions -n sriov-testing